SilkRose/Pony/stories/pink-mended-sparkles/pink-mended-sparkles.md

 *She cares so much.*

-*She blames herself for my condition... but it's my fault.*
+*She blames herself for my condition… but it's my fault.*

 *I can't let her think that.*